QUEBEC EMPLOYMENT INCOME

 Slips to expect:

-If a person lived in Ontario on December 31 of the tax year but worked in Quebec, and QPP contributions were deducted, they should receive two slips from their employer for the same employment:
+If a person lived in Ontario on December 31 of the tax year but earlier in the year they worked in Quebec and paid QPP contributions, they should receive two slips from their employer for the same employment:

-If they are missing one of these slips, they should contact their employer to request the missing form.
+If they are missing one of these slips, they should contact their employer to request the missing slip.

 UFile: